iifl-logo

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information pertaining to conservation of energy, technology absorption, Foreign exchange Earnings and outgo as required under Section 134(3)(m) of the Act read with Rule 8(3) of the Companies (Accounts) Rules, 2014 is furnished in Annexure B and forms part of this report.
+Section 134(3)(m) of the Act read with Rule 8(3) of the Companies (Accounts) Rules, 2014 is furnished in Annexure B and forms part of this report.

 RISK MANAGEMENT

-The objective of this policy, as amended from time to time, is to have a well-defined approach to risk.
+The objective of this policy, as amended from time to time, is to have a well-defined approach to risks the Company may be exposed to.
 The policy lays down broad guidelines for timely identification, assessment, and prioritisation of risks affecting the Company in the short term and in the foreseeable future.
-The policy suggests framing an appropriate response action for the key risks identified, so as to make sure that the risks are adequately addressed or mitigated.
+The policy suggests framing an appropriate response action mechanism for the key risks andmaterialorders identified, so as to make sure that or mitigated.

 The Company relies upon its internal risk assessment and internal audits conducted from time to time to take appropriate actions and strategies to address and mitigate the risks identified through such systems and audits.
-Further, based on such risk assessments and aud its, the elements of risk threatening the Companys existence are considered to be minimal.
+Further, based on such risk assessments and audits, the elements of risk threatening the Companys existence are considered to be minimal.

 PREVENTION OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE

-Your Company has zero tolerance for sexual harassment at workplace and has adopted a policy on prevention, prohibition and redressal of sexual harassment at workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules thereunder for prevention and redressal of complaints of sexual harassment at workplace.
-An Internal Complaints Committee (ICC) has also been set up at where employees can register their complaint(s) against sexual harassment.
+Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules thereunder for prevention and redressal of complaints of sexual harassment at workplace.
+An Internal Complaints Committee (ICC) has also been set up with which employees can register their complaint(s) against sexual harassment.

 CORPORATE SOCIAL RESPONSIBILITY ("CSR")

-The provisions of Section 135 of the Act relating to constitution of CSR committee were not applicable to the Company during the year under review, however, the Company has voluntary constituted the Corporate Social Responsibility Committee.
-The Company was not required to make any mandatory CSR Contribution for the year under review under Section 135 of the Act.
+CSR committee were not applicable to the Company during the year under review, however, the Company has voluntary constituted the Corporate Social Responsibility Committee.
+The Company was not required to make any CSR Contribution for the year under review under Section 135 of the Act.

-The annual report on Corporate Social Responsibility under Section 135 of the Act is annexed as Annexure C to this Report.
+135 of the Act is annexed as Annexure C to this Report.

-VIGIL MECHANISM/WHISTLE BLOWER POLICY
+VIGIL MECHANISM / WHISTLE BLOWER POLICY

-Pursuant to Section 177(9) of the Act read with rules made thereunder, the Company has a Vigil Mechanism/Whistle Blower Policy which has been communicated within the organization to eliminate and help prevent malpractices, to investigate and resolve complaints, to take appropriate action to safeguard the interests of the Company, and
+Pursuant to section 177(9) of the Act read with rules made thereunder, the Company has a Vigil Mechanism/Whistle Blower Policy which has been communicated within the organization to eliminate and help prevent malpractice, investigate and resolve complaints, to take appropriate action to safeguard the interests of the Company, and to ensure that the whistleblower is protected.
+The Whistle Blower Policy is available on the website of the Company at https://s22.q4cdn. com/850749348/files/doc_downloads/ir_india/2023/whistle-blower-policy_19-03-2024-final.pdf.

 NOMINATION AND REMUNERATION POLICY ("NRC POLICY")